lambdaclass/concrete/ROADMAP.md

    finding another isolated handler that updates the environment differently from the rest.

-13l. **Create one shared type-predicate module for Copy, trait bounds, and substitution-sensitive facts.** The conditional-Copy and H17 burn-downs exposed repeated logic across Check, Elab, CoreCheck, Mono, and post-mono
+13l. **Deferred hardening ratchet — create one shared type-predicate module for Copy, trait bounds, and substitution-sensitive facts.** The conditional-Copy and H17 burn-downs exposed repeated logic across Check, Elab, CoreCheck, Mono, and post-mono
    verification: instantiated `Copy`, builtin `Option`/`Result` rules,